Blue Planet II

-The series received almost universal critical acclaim.
-It had the highest viewing figures of any television programme in the United Kingdom during 2017, and was so widely watched in China that it reportedly caused internet issues.
-It was credited with increasing public and political interest in issues affecting marine life, in particular marine plastic pollution, which was dubbed "the Blue Planet effect".
+Blue Planet II received acclaim.
+It had the highest viewing figures of any television programme in the UK in 2017, and was so widely watched in China that it reportedly caused internet problems.
+It is credited with increasing public and political interest in issues affecting marine life, in particular marine plastic pollution, which was dubbed "the Blue Planet effect".

-Background and production
+Production

 The series was announced by the BBC in 2013 with the working title Oceans, but the title was later changed to Blue Planet II as was revealed on 19 February 2017, making it a follow-up to the 2001 series The Blue Planet.
 Filming took place over a course of more than four years; involving 125 expeditions across 39 countries and produced more than 6,000 hours of underwater dive footage from over an estimated 4,000 dives.

-Broadcast

-British television
+Blue Planet II was announced in 2013 and was filmed over four years in 39 countries, in more than 125 international trips.
+The score was composed by Hans Zimmer, Jacob Shea and David Fleming.
+The rock band Radiohead reworked their 2011 song "Bloom" with Zimmer for the series.